BingHawk/osm_2_imm/README.md

 # osm_2_imm
- Repository for the osm_2_imm QGIS plugin
+ Repository for the OSM to IMM QGIS plugin

 # Installation of the plugin
 As the plug-in is in pre-release, it is not available through official channels.
 Follow this process to install: